trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/11-aflpp/index.md

 ### Optimizing the fuzzer: Enable persistent mode & shared memory {#optimizing-the-fuzzer-enable-persistent-mode}

 Enabling persistent mode improves fuzzing performance by a factor of 10 to 20 (see the above tip for details about why persistent mode is faster).
 Note that the initial version we started with already runs in persistent mode because it uses a libFuzzer-style harness.
-We will also enabled shared memory for the fuzzing campaign which means that test cases are passed from the fuzzer to the SUT via shared memory instead of using standard input, arguments or reading from files.
+We will also enable shared memory for the fuzzing campaign, which means that test cases are passed from the fuzzer to the SUT via shared memory instead of using standard input, arguments, or reading from files.

 If you already use `LLVMFuzzerTestOneInput` with AFL++, then this section is not relevant.
 This section is relevant if you want to improve your fuzzer that is not yet running in persistent mode.
 You can search the log output of `afl-fuzz` for "Persistent mode binary detected" to see if you are already using persistent mode.